 Both of them were faring well professionally, their social media profile was enviable, with numerous international check-ins, pictures of good times and some romantic statuses.
 Everything seemed great, and there were just no signs that these two would separate soon.
 They fought a lot, that’s true, but then which couple does not have spats that are sometimes loud and crude?
 But divorce?
 We hadn’t seen it coming.

 If a divorce can happen in such a perfect marriage, then a divorce can happen to anyone.
 Spats do not lead to divorce, or do they?
 Is there a way to divorce-proof a marriage?
 I love my husband and just like her and Nilesh, we have our fair share of arguments and fights.

 They fought a lot, that’s true, but then which couple does not have spats that are sometimes loud and crude?
 But divorce?
 We hadn’t seen it coming.

-But I don’t want to end with a divorce, so I did some soul searching and figured there are ways to divorce-proof a marriage, all by yourself, and make this knot a strong foundation for the rest of our lives.
-There emerged some critial topics that couples should discuss and resolve to divorce-proof their marriages.
-If you want to divorce-proof your marriage, you may as well work on these aspects and make sure that you do not end up becoming a number in the divorce statictics reports.
+But I don’t want to my marriage end in a divorce, so I did some soul searching and figured there are ways to divorce-proof a marriage, all by yourself, and make this knot a strong foundation for the rest of our lives.
+There emerged some critical topics that couples should discuss and resolve to prevent a marriage from failing.
+If you want to divorce-proof your marriage, you may as well work on these aspects and make sure that you do not end up becoming another number in the divorce statistics reports.

 Here are some takeaways.
 I hope you will add some of your own, from your experience, to share with me and anyone else who may read this piece.